 1. Start prepping early

-It’s your job to get all the documentation together but a broker can help you with the presentation and make sure there are no omissions.
+It’s your job to get all the documentation together but a broker can help you with the filing and make sure there are no omissions.

-You can never be too prepared.
-A management company or brokerage will send you a guide explaining exactly what you need to include in your package.
-"It seems obvious, but people don't always do it," Surace says.
+Know what to include—and what not to include.
+A management company or brokerage will send you a guide explaining exactly what you need to have in your package.

 Your broker can provide samples of application documents and starting early gives you time to request any necessary statements.